anthx/anthony-carrick-hugo-blog/content/post/tips-for-dealing-with-email.md

     }
   }
 }
 ```

-It’s just plain JavaScript that with Google classes for their own stuff.
+It’s just plain JavaScript that with Google classes for their own stuff. **Obviously if you do this, be very careful you don't delete your mail, I suggest only archiving it and step through it in the debugger, at least while developing.**

 I still use Gmail’s normal Filters system for adding labels to emails, so this will just archive them after 10 days.